Low-overhead pieceable fault-tolerant construction of logical controlled-phase circuit for degenerate quantum code

-This section reviews definitions and preliminary results about quantum error correction code (QECC) and pieceable fault tolerant protocol.
-The stabilizer code is defined by a set of particular Pauli operators, also referred to as the stabilizer formalism developed by Gottesman \cite{gottesman2010introduction}. \begin{definition}[n-qubit Pauli group] A n-qubit Pauli group $G_{n}$ consists of the tensor products of single-qubit Pauli operators that can be described by the following set: , where $\lambda \in \{ \pm 1,\pm \sqrt{-1} \}$. \end{definition} Given an operator $g \in G_{n}$, its support is defined as a subset of $[n] := \{ 1,2,\dots ,n \}$, where we denote by the symbol $supp(g)$ the set of all $i \in [n]$ such that $g$ acting on the $i$-th qubit is not identity.
-The weight of a Pauli operator $wt(g)$ equals the size of its support.
-For example, $wt(Z \otimes Z \otimes I) = wt(Z_{0}Z_{1}) = 2$.
+This section reviews definitions and preliminary results about QECC and pieceable fault-tolerance circuit design schemes.
+Throughout this paper, we only consider stabilizer code, which is defined by a set of Pauli operators, also referred to as the stabilizer formalism developed by\cite{gottesman2010introduction}: \begin{definition}(n-qubit Pauli Group) The n-qubit Pauli group $G_{n}$ consists of the tensor products of a $2 \times 2$ identity matrix and single-qubit Pauli operators that can be described by the following set: